ribtoks/tdg/README.md

 ## About

 This tool generates json from comments contained in the source code.
 Main use-case for it is to create automatic issues based on TODO/FIXME/BUG/HACK comments.
 This tool supports additional tag information in the comment (Category, Issue etc.).

-Originally designed to be used for project management automation with [tdg-import](https://github.com/ribtoks/kanboard-tdg-import) plugin for Kanboard - you can read more in [this blogpost](https://codejamming.org/2019/how-to-return-to-flow).
+There are two useful applications in project management automation: [converting TODOs into GitHub Issues](https://github.com/ribtoks/tdg-github-action) and synchronization with Kanboard using [tdg-import](https://github.com/ribtoks/kanboard-tdg-import) plugin.

 Example of the comment (everything but the first line is optional):